RC2630/DatabaseNormalForms/algorithm_descriptions.md

 	- input: R rel
 	- output: bool
 	- steps:
-		- note that this algorithm only tells us if they are DEFINITELY the same or POSSIBLY NOT the same (never DEFINITELY NOT the same)
+		- note that this algorithm only says if they are DEFINITELY the same or POSSIBLY NOT the same (never DEFINITELY NOT the same)
 		- (1) check if rel has multiple valid candidate keys
 		- (2) check if rel has at least 1 key with multiple attributes in it
 		- (3) check if rel has at least 2 keys with overlapping attributes